nickylogan/ICRS/README.md

 * `callbacks.py`: Dash callbacks to register, so that data can flow between components
 * `components.py`: UI components
 * `layout.py`: Contains the main layout for the whole app
+* `predictor.py`: Connects the app and the prediction model

+If you want to understand the app's code in detail, you might wanna look ***[here](docs/dash.md)*** or read the code yourself.

 ### Integration with Dash

+The previously trained model can be saved into a file using `pickle`, a built-in library for data serialization and deserializtion.
+It is then loaded when a prediction request is invoked from the app.
+The `predictor.py` file contains functions that can handle prediction requests.

 ### Visualize and predict data

+// TODO: add content

 ## Authors

 * **Laurentius Dominick Logan** - [nickylogan](https://github.com/nickylogan)
 * **Nadya Felim Bachtiar** - [Ao-Re](https://github.com/ao-re)
 * **Barjuan Davis Penthalion** - [cokpsz](https://github.com/cokpsz)

+> Made as a Data Science course project in Universitas Pelita Harapan